Victorian Turkish baths, Swindon: The second (current) Turkish baths, Milton Road

-New Turkish and slipper baths were opened in December 1906 to bring both sets of baths together, with their own entrance round the corner.
-The men’s Turkish baths were well designed, and although, over the years, alterations were made, the structure and appearance of the three original hot rooms remain virtually unchanged.
-The adjoining shampooing room had two marble slabs and a circular needle shower, and shampooing continuing until well into the 1990s.
+The men’s Turkish baths were well-designed, and although, over the years, alterations were made, the structure and appearance of the three original hot rooms remain virtually unchanged.
+The adjoining shampooing room had two marble slabs and a circular needle shower, with shampooing continuing until well into the 1990s.
 In its place are three additional modern showers.
 The men’s baths also include a Russian steam bath and a cold plunge pool.
-When it was built, the pool, at 9ft wide, was twice the width of most of those later provided by local authorities.
-When the baths were refurbished, probably at the end of the 1980s, it was split lengthwise, and one half is now aerated like a whirlpool while the original tiling has been replaced by plain tiles.
+The pool, at 9ft wide, was twice the width of the majority of those later provided by local authorities, and when the baths were refurbished in the late 1980s, it was split in two lengthwise, with one half aerated like a whirlpool.
+At the same time, the original decorative tiling was replaced by plain tiles.